auth0/docs/articles/integrations/aws-api-gateway/custom-authorizers/part-4.md

 In this tutorial, you have

+1. Configured Auth0 for use with API Gateway
-1. Imported an API for use with API Gateway
+2. Imported an API for use with API Gateway
-2. Created a custom authorizer to secure your API's endpoints, which required working with AWS IAM and Lambda
+3. Created a custom authorizer to secure your API's endpoints, which required working with AWS IAM and Lambda
-3. Secured your API with your custom authorizer
+4. Secured your API with your custom authorizer

 <%= include('./_stepnav', {
  prev: ["Create the Custom Authorizer", "/integrations/aws-api-gateway/custom-authorizers/part-3"]